-AI in Talent Management: What to Expect?
+AI Talent Management: What to Expect?

-Impact on the Job Market:
+AI Talent Management and Its Impact on the Job Market

-Before exploring the emerging trends of AI in talent management, let’s briefly analyze its current and future global impact on the job market.
+Before exploring the emerging trends of AI talent management, let’s briefly analyze its current and future global impact on the job market.

 AI and Automation

 Recent reports suggest that up to 800 million jobs globally could be lost to automation by 2030.
 However, jobs that require human creativity, critical thinking, emotional intelligence, and social skills are less likely to be automated, including teaching, healthcare, law, and creative industries.
+AI talent management helps organizations anticipate these shifts and plan accordingly.

 AI and Augmentation